 Delhi Metro Train Running Timings:

 Depending on-peak and off-peak hours, trains usually run between 05:00 AM to 12:00 AM Midnight.
 Trains running within the network typically travel at a speed of 75 km / h and stop at each station for about 20 seconds.

 Automatic station announcements are recorded in Hindi and English.
 Many stations have services such as ATMs, food outlets, cafes, convenience stores, and mobile recharges.
 Eating, drinking, smoking, and chewing is prohibited throughout the system.

 The metro also has a sophisticated fire alarm system for advanced warning in emergency situations, and fire-retardant materials are used on the premises of trains as well as stations.
 Navigation information for metro stations are available on Google Maps.

 To make traveling by Metro a great experience, Delhi Metro has launched its own official mobile app Delhi Metro Rail‘, (iPhone and Android) for smartphone users, which locates the nearest metro station.

-It Will provide information on various facilities like location, availability of parking near, fare, metro stations, security and emergency helpline numbers, tourist destination.
+The app will provide information on various facilities like location, availability of parking, fare information, metro stations, security and emergency helpline numbers, tourist destination nearby.